Spin-valley physics in anomalous thermoelectric responses of the spin-orbit coupled $\alpha$-$T_3$ system with broken time-reversal symmetry: Results and discussions

 Figures~\ref{fig:svh_dalp}(a) and \ref{fig:svh_dalp}(b) show the VHC and SHC as a function of the chemical potential $\mu$ for $\alpha = 0.3$ and $M = 50~\mathrm{meV}$.
 Due to the breaking of the TRS, the $K$ and $K^\prime$ valleys contribute differently to the VHC and SHC.
 In particular, their chemical potential dependences become markedly distinct.
 While the behavior of $\sigma_{\rm H}^{K,+}$ remains similar to the corresponding case with $M = 0$, $\sigma_{\rm H}^{K^\prime,+}$ deviates significantly from its nonmagnetic counterpart.
 A similar distinction is also present between $\sigma_{\rm H}^{K,-}$ and $\sigma_{\rm H}^{K^\prime,-}$.
 According to Fig. \ref{fig:Energy}(c) and \ref{fig:Energy}(d) the gap between spin-up VB and spin-up FB in the $K^\prime$ valley becomes much narrower compared to that in the $K$ valley.
 A similar reduction occurs for the gap between the spin-down CB and spin-down FB.
 In contrast, the gap between the spin-up FB and spin-down FB in the $K^\prime$ valley becomes significantly wider than that in the $K$ valley, leading to the appearance of a wide central plateau in $\sigma_{\rm H}^{K^\prime,+(-)}$.
 In addition, the positions of the band gaps are shifted between the two valleys, which causes the plateaus to occur over different ranges of $\mu$ in the $K$ and $K^\prime$ valleys.
 Overall, these features explain the plateau structures observed in $\sigma_{\rm H}^{\rm v}$ and $\sigma_{\rm H}^{\rm s}$.
 Notably, a finite anomalous Hall response persists in addition to the spin and valley Hall responses.

 Figures ~\ref{fig:shc_salp}(a) and \ref{fig:shc_salp}(b) illustrate the $\mu$-dependence of the VHC and SHC, respectively, for different $\alpha$.
 For $\alpha = 0$ and $\alpha = 1$, IS is preserved, and hence the VHC vanishes despite the breaking of TRS.
 However, for $0 < \alpha < 1$, broken IS leads to a finite VHC, which differs significantly from that of the corresponding nonmagnetic case, both in character and magnitude.
-On the other hand, the SHC for $\alpha=0$ and $\alpha=1$ exhibits quantized values $e^2/h$ and $2e^2/h$, respectively, when the chemical potential lies in the energy gap, similar to the $M=0$ case.
+On the other hand, the SHC for $\alpha=0$ and $\alpha=1$ exhibit quantized values $2e^2/h$ and $4e^2/h$, respectively, when the chemical potential lies in the energy gap, similar to the $M=0$ case.
 This indicates that the system remains in QSH phases with $C_s=1$ and $C_s=2$ respectively, even in the presence of finite $M$.
 However, this is not the case for $0<\alpha<1$, where the interplay between $M$ and $\alpha$ gives rise to a rich topological phase diagram~\cite{Spin_Hall_Phase}, as mentioned earlier.
-For the chosen values of $M$ and $\lambda$, two QSH phases with $C_s=1$ and $C_s=2$ are separated by a Quantum spin quantum anomalous Hall phase (QSQAH) with $C=1$ and $C_s=3/2$.
-For a given value of $M$, the phase boundaries are determined by the critical values of $\alpha$ given by\cite{Orbit_M}
+For fixed values of $M$ and $\lambda$, two QSH phases with $C_s=1$ and $C_s=2$ are separated by a Quantum spin quantum anomalous Hall phase (QSQAH) with $C=1$ and $C_s=3/2$ as established in Ref. \cite{Spin_Hall_Phase}.
+For a given $M<\lambda/\sqrt{2}$, the phase boundaries are determined by the critical values of $\alpha$ derived in Ref. \cite{Orbit_M}